 The first method of diversification when it comes to equity portfolio construction is to invest in companies across different economic sectors.
 The market is typically divided into 11 sectors, such as financials, energy, healthcare, and technology.
 Within each sector there will be stocks that do well and stocks that do poorly, but the prices of companies within a given sector typically move together closely in the short to intermediate term.
 There is sound logic behind this effect; from a fundamental standpoint, stock reflects the ownership of a company, and therefore the price of a company’s stock should follow the level of earnings.
 In turn, the earnings of all companies with a similar focus should be affected similarly by the economic climate.
-For example, within the consumer discretionary sector, even seemingly dissimilar companies such as Royal Caribbean Cruise Lines and Amazon have a greater than 70% correlation, as they are both affected by the economic cycles that influence the level of consumer spending.
 Each sector has its own unique drivers of performance, which often causes correlations between companies in different sectors to be lower than that of two companies in the same sector.
 Despite our views of the relative attractiveness of each sector, we refrain from putting too much weight on any one of them, and instead maintain broad diversification across all 11.